MC 28 - A Vulgar Theory of Value

 Overwhelmed by the urge to purge what they have created but cannot use, producers of commodities and incomes have little choice but to export the unwanted product of their industry in the hope that someone else has done the same, but in reverse.
 The market bringing the least valued (the unwant or refuse) and the most valued (the want or desire) into the intimate relationship of exchange.

-The less something is valued by the producer the more value is created for the producer by its dispatch in exchange.
+From each producer’s perspective, market exchange operates on the principle of difference and not equivalence as is argued by economists.
+The less useful something is to the producer, the more value is created for the producer by its dispatch in exchange for something useful.
 The same applies in the other direction.
+The differential value in use on either side of the market promoting exchange.

 Countless “invisible ani” guided by the “call of nature” drawing individuals and corporations into market relations, which in turn, means that the things that each has no use for, but the other does, flows to where it can be put to use.
-Mistaken by Adam Smith for a hand, do we have the providential butt hole to thank for capitalism?
+Mistaken by Adam Smith for a hand, do we have the providential butt hole to thank for capitalism and the virtuous substitution of “end products”?

 Though unknown to the sanitised, and thus wholly impoverished, neoclassical theory of exchange value, this dirty theorem has the power to explain how value in use is generated and distributed.
 The never ending need to separate ourselves from our useless shit promoting social purpose through the dissipation of energy in its social form - value in use - without social responsibility or obligation.
 Society benefiting from the collective imperative to metaphorically poo, more so than the psychology of individual greed.

 This is economics returned to the dirt and to its elemental and practical purpose - to realistically explain how societies are continually supplied with all the resources required to live well.
-The time has long past where econmoics could concern itself just with the allocation of scarce resource.
-Allocation being juest another word for the substitution between counterparties, it tells us nothing as to whether the exchange of one thing for another left either party better off.
+The time has long past where economics could concern itself just with the allocation of scarce resource.
+Allocation being just another word for the substitution between counterparties, it tells us nothing as to whether the exchange of one thing for another left either party ( or the planet) better off.

 A mechanism predicted by Sadi Carnot in 1824.
 He said that where there is a difference, motive power can be produced.
 What he could not imagine is that this same principle applied in the markets of Paris as did a heat engine.